-Source: Calculated by ERS using data from the December 2003 Current Population Survey Food Security Supplement. because there was no food pantry available or because the household believed there was none available.
-Among food-insecure households that did not use a food pantry, 28 percent reported that there was no such resource in their community, and an additional 18 percent said they did not know if there was.
-Nevertheless, even among food-insecure households that knew there was a food pantry in their community, only 32 percent availed themselves of it.
+A large majority (80 percent) of food-insecure households, and even of households that were food insecure with hunger (71 percent), did not use a food pantry at any time during the previous year.
+In some cases, this was because there was no food pantry available or because the household believed there was none available.
+Among food-insecure households that did not use a food pantry, 26 percent reported that there was no such resource in their community, and an additional 19 percent said they did not know if there was a food pantry in their community, only 31 percent availed themselves of it.

 About 30 percent of households that used food pantries and emergency kitchens were classified as food secure.
-Just over half (52 percent) of these food-secure households did, however, report some concerns or difficulties in obtaining enough food by responding positively to 1 or 2 of the 18 indicators of food insecurity.
-(A household must report occurrence of at least three of the indicators to be classified as food insecure; see appendix A.) The proportions using food pantries and emergency kitchens were much higher among households that reported one or two indicators of food insecurity than among households that reported none-12 times as high for food pantry use and 6 times as high for use of emergency kitchens.
+Just over half (55 percent) of these food-secure households did, however, report some concerns or difficulties in obtaining enough food by responding positively to 1 or 2 of the 18 indicators of food insecurity.
+(A household must report occurrence of at least three of the indicators to be classified as food insecure; see appendix A).
+The proportions using food pantries and emergency kitchens were much higher among households that reported one or two indicators of food insecurity than among households that reported none-12 times as high for food pantry use and 9 times as high for use of emergency kitchens.